Moving Tips: How to Protect Your Home While Moving In

 When moving day arrives, you should be all packed and ready to go.
-However, there is one thing that you may or may not have thought about.
+However, there is one thing that you may or may not have thought about, and that is where out home moving tips come in.
 You need to protect your new home from damage during the transition.
 To start, always ask the moving company what kind of protection they offer when moving as this will save you time, money, and stress.

 The carpet, hardwood floors and walls can all be damaged by all the traffic.
 Not only can your floors get dirty, but there can be costly damages to walls that can be avoided.
 Don’t be alarmed.
 You can do several things to protect your new space during the move.

 How to Protect: Carpeting

 Drop cloths and runners work somewhat, but they are not fool proof.
 To protect your carpeting, you need to buy a self-adhesive plastic film to protect them.
 You can cover your carpet and this material won’t tear or cause someone to slip.
 It won’t leave any adhesive residue, and it comes in a variety of sizes.
 They are not cheap, but neither is a professional carpet cleaning or replacement.